Kenjeran Bridge

-Suroboyo Bridge or commonly known as Kenjeran Bridge is a through arch bridge across the coastal area of Eastern Surabaya in Kenjeran Beach, District Kenjeran, Surabaya, East Java, Indonesia.
+Suroboyo Bridge commonly known as Kenjeran Bridge is a through arch bridge across the coastal area of Eastern Surabaya in Kenjeran Beach, District Kenjeran, Surabaya, East Java, Indonesia.
 This bridge has a length of 800 meters with a width of 18 meters and a height of 12 meters which is held with 150 stakes.
-The design of the bridge is built in a circle with a view of the fountain in the center of bridge.
+The design of the bridge is built in a circle with a view of the fountain in the center of the bridge.

 History

 Construction

 The construction of the bridge began in January 2015 and was built by PT Hutama Karya, an Indonesian state-owned construction company.
-The bridge was built from the Kenjeran Beach Amusement Park (THP), part of Eastern Surabaya Outer Ring-road project, across to the Bulak Fisheries Center (SIB) area and fishing settlements in Nambangan, Kedung Cowek.
+The bridge was built from the Kenjeran Beach Amusement Park (THP), part of the Eastern Surabaya Outer Ring-road project, across to the Bulak Fisheries Center (SIB) area and fishing settlements in Nambangan, Kedung Cowek.

 Opening

 The bridge was inaugurated on 9 July 2016, which was marked by the release of hundreds of fireworks and lanterns by the Mayor of Surabaya after pressing the button to sign the inauguration of the Suroboyo Bridge.